BeholdingEye/Quicknr-Interface/README.md

 13. **Hierarchical Menu**

   In addition, since version 1.2.0, a separate widget, hierarchical menu, has been added.
 The menu is separately deployable because most websites will not require it.
-The "js/qnr-hmenu.js" and "css/qnr-hmenu.css" can be linked to in the HTML file just like the "js/qnr-interface.js" and "css/qnr-interface.css" files.
-The menu widget likewise depends on the font used by the package.
-The hierarchical menu is presently not compatible with the collapsing navbar widget in the interface package.
+However, the menu depends on the rest of the QI files, that must be linked to earlier in the HTML source code.
+The menu is presently not compatible with the collapsing navbar widget in the interface package.

 Change Log
 ----------

+Version 1.3.1 - 4 December 2015

+  README corrected.

 Version 1.3.0 - 4 December 2016